jrc98-njit/IS601-Homework/README.md

 # IS601-Summer 2021 Homework

-## How Technology & the Internet Impacts Social Dynamics
+## How Technology & the Internet Impact our Social Dynamic
     Insert Introduction

 ![social-platform1](/social-platforms.jpg "social-platform2")